 Apple pie baked oatmeal makes a delicious healthy Fall breakfast that tastes like an apple crisp spiced with cinnamon and loaded with chucks of juicy apple.

-Having 7 kids and a husband who is usually at work by the time we get up, breakfast can be pretty hectic.
-I am not one of those moms who can whip up a steaming hot freshly made meal in the morning.
-I wish I could but in this season of life, it won’t happen often!
+Having seven kids and a husband who is usually at work by the time we get up, breakfast can be pretty hectic.
+I wish I could say I can whip up a hot breakfast every morning but in this season of life, it doesn’t happen often!

 Have you tried my pumpkin pie overnight oats yet?

 If you aren’t a fan of the sticky texture of your regular bowl of oatmeal, baked oatmeal is a yummy, firmer alternative that you can eat with a fork.